B1ack2un/AstronetTESS/README.md

 ./make_catalog.exe --input sector-[Number of sector from which file will have to be executed]-all.csv  --tcestatfile=[Name of TCE file downloaded from MAST] --num_worker_processes=1 --base_dir=[wherever the .csv file is located] --out_name=[whatever you want to name the file with .csv attached to the end]
 ```

-This will create a .csv file with most of the columns filled, barring some of the data processing issues.
-Unfortunately, I was not able to figure out the issue with the
+This will create a .csv file with most of the columns filled in.
-multiprocessing library so I have opted to use just one worker process to avoid it entirely.
-If a user is able to fix this issue, please notify me but should the user decide to
-stick with a single worker process be prepared to allow the program to run for at least 4-5 hours before the complete .csv file is written.

-Prior to analyzing the data on the .csv file, we have to download the light curve data files.
+Prior to analyzing the data in the .csv file, download the light curve data files.
 Click [here](https://archive.stsci.edu/tess/bulk_downloads/bulk_downloads_ffi-tp-lc-dv.html)
 and download the light curve files by clicking the link next to the relevant sector number for your data collection.
 Next, run the tess_shell_adjust.py file from the Anaconda
 Prompt by entering the following command: